DAve-QN/source/Readme.md

 ## Troubleshooting

-If you get an error as  “mpirun was unable to find the specified executable file...”, most likely it means that you have not compile the code properly.
+If you get an error as  `mpirun was unable to find the specified executable file...`, most likely it means that you have not compile the code properly.
 Make sure you have compiled the code using “make” command without any error.

-If you get an error as “File not found!”, this means that one of the needed files for the dataset is not present.
+If you get an error as `File not found!`, this means that one of the needed files for the dataset is not present.
 Make sure you put the dataset in the proper destination and you split it before running the code.
-Please refer to “How to split a dataset” section.
+Please refer to **How to split a dataset** section.